LeiWangR/HDG/README.md

 This repo contains:

-- the HDG implementation for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms', and
+- the HDG implementation (Matlab) for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms', and
 - provides the links for downloading the algorithms evaluated in our *TIP* journal and
 - provides direct links to download 5 smaller datasets for action recognition research.